 Those enrolled in terminal master’s degree programs are not eligible for either award.

 Amount awarded will depend on the proposed destination and time spent abroad.
 Awardees are encouraged to spend approximately 10 weeks in the field (outside the United States) but are required to spend a minimum of 8 weeks in the field.
 Time abroad outside the summer months will be considered though applicants should address these circumstances in their statement and should have his/her advisor address them in their letter of recommendation as well.
 Projects should include a social justice component (see below).

-Award amounts vary year-to-year, based on time spent in the field, and depending on destination.
-The average 2015 SKJ award was approximately $3,700; in 2016 it was $4,000.
+Award amounts vary year-to-year, based on time spent in the field, and depending on destination but have averaged $4,500 over the past few years.

-- upload a brief (100-200 word) summary statement of how your proposed work will address and engage issues of social justice (guidance on what is meant by social justice can be found below);
+- a brief (100-200 word) summary statement of how your proposed work will address and engage issues of social justice (guidance on what is meant by social justice can be found below);

 Scott Kloeck-Jenson’s commitment to social justice in the broadest sense inspired the creators of this fellowship program to seek to support UW-Madison graduate students who share Scott’s belief that all research into the lives of disadvantaged persons or into the conditions that cause inequality and suffering around the world will form a part – large or small – of a cumulative process by which the world will become fairer and lives better.
 As such, many kinds of international research are about social justice by Scott’s own definition.
 We urge potential applicants to take Scott’s inspiration and this call for applications as an invitation to think through the social justice implications of their anticipated project and to apply for support whether their work is action-oriented and reformist (i.e., in the classic social justice tradition) or addresses in any fashion at all and in any discipline important problems faced by disadvantaged persons and communities outside the United States.